 - Other: Flashlight and batteries, pack of cards, small first-aid kit or a zip-top bag with bug repellent, sunscreen, bandages and antibacterial ointment.

-The food you bring can be as spontaneous as a trip to the deli, or as thought-out as you want it to be.
+The picnic food you choose can be as spontaneous as a trip to the deli, or as thought-out as you want it to be.
 Either way, food safety is always an issue when you eat outdoors.
 Check out these smart picnic tips courtesy of the FDA.
 Because it's all fun and games until, you know, food poisoning.

-Bottom line, you want to keep everything cold to prevent harmful bacterial growth.
+Keep everything cold to prevent harmful bacterial growth.
 You've got several portable options:

 - Ice packs.
 Lots of different kinds on the market.